Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 76ers Betting Records & Stats

-- Philadelphia has combined with its opponents to score more than 213.5 points in 57 of 82 games this season.
+- Philadelphia has combined with its opponent to score more than 217.5 points in 53 of 82 games this season.

-- Philadelphia has a 226.1-point average over/under in its contests this season, 12.6 more points than this game's total.
+- Philadelphia's contests this season have a 226.1-point average over/under, 8.6 more points than this game's point total.

-- The 76ers have been victorious in 12, or 48%, of the 25 contests they have been chosen as underdogs in this season.
+- The 76ers have come away with 12 wins in the 25 contests they have been listed as the underdogs in this season.

 Celtics vs. 76ers Over/Under Stats (Regular Season)